Kipngetich33/Interview-Questions/README.md

 Templates are re-used in jinja by simply extending the template in another template

 ## 40. What are variable filters ?
+Filters are special built-in methods or user defined functions in flask that gives an out of the box functionality for manipulating data.The tojson() filter in flask for example allows the user to easily convert data into json file by just using {{data | tojson}}

 ## 41. How are static files stored in a flask application ?
 static files are stored within the static folder and accessed with the help of the url for

 ## 42. How is authentication managed in a flask application ?
-It is managed with the help of flask-login extension
+It is managed with the help of flask-login extensions that has an out of the box functionality that allows for the creation of users as well as management of login sessions

 ## 43. What are database sessions ?
 These are temporary context created upon request by and app or user to facilitate the interaction with the database.
 It therefore allows for the safe CRUD application on database objects